Pricing Information

 Are charges the same for every patient?

-• How long the procedure and recovery take
+- How long the procedure and recovery take

-• The medications that are required during and after your service
+- Medications required during and after your service

-• If there are complications that must be addressed in your care
+- If there are complications that must be addressed in your care

-• Additional treatments that may be required
+- Additional treatments required

-• Each person's underlying health conditions
+- Each person's underlying health conditions